aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 down effects [@Finke2008a].
 In some cases, predator diets may extend to include other predators, leading to direct negative interactions such as intraguild predation, which may also have a phylogenetic signal [@Pfennig2000].
-[THIS PARAGRAPH, LIKE THE WHOLE INTRODUCTION, IS WELL WRITTEN AND RICH WITH EXAMPLES.
-HOWEVER, THIS PARAGRAPH TOO GIVES THE SENSE THAT PHYLOGENETIC APPROACHES ARE HOPEFUL - USEFUL *IF* THE PHYLOGENETIC DISTANCES ARE ALSO CORRELATED WITH TRAITS WE BELIEVE MATTER.
-BUT WHAT IF THEY'RE NOT?
-HOW DO WE KNOW THEY ARE?
-SEE IF YOU CAN'T DIG IN A LITTLE DEEPER TO PRESENT A STRONG ARGUMENT FOR WHY THIS IS A GOOD NEXT STEP FOR THE FIELD (RATHER THAN A NEAT, HOPEFUL NEXT STEP).]

-We examined the consequences of [TESTED THE EFFECTS OF?] phylogenetic diversity using a natural mesocosm: the community of macroinvertebrates living within bromeliads.
-[INTRODUCE THE PREDATOR ASSEMBLAGE FIRST, THAT'S WHAT' WE'RE TALKING ABOUT HERE, THEN MOVE TO WHAT THE ENVIRONMENT IS] Bromeliads
-(Bromeliaceae) are flowering plants abundant in the Neotropics.
-Many bromeliad species contain water and trapped, terrestrial detritus; the decomposition of this detritus supplies nutrients for the bromeliad [@Reich2003a].
-The small size of these habitats permits direct manipulations of entire food webs, manipulations which would be difficult in most natural systems.
+To our knowledge, the relationship of phylogeny to predator distribution, diet, and intraguild interactions has never been investigated in a single study.

+We tested for the effects of phylogenetic distance on distribution, diet and interactions of predators living in a natural mesocosm.
 Within this aquatic food web, damselfly larvae (e.g. *Leptagrion* spp., Odonata:Coenagrionidae) are important predators, dramatically reducing insect colonization [@Hammill2015] and emergence [@Starzomski2010], and increasing nutrient cycling [@Ngai2006].
 However, other predators are also found in bromeliads, including large predaceous fly larvae (Diptera: Tabanidae) and predatory leeches (Hirudinae:Arhynchobdellida) (see Frank et al. [-@Frank2009]).
+These animals are found in bromeliads (Bromeliaceae), flowering plants abundant in the Neotropics.
-Predators have been shown to have large top-down effects on ecosystem functions in bromelaids, including nitrogen uptake by the plant [@Ngai2006], detrital decomposition and CO~2~ flux [@Atwood2014; @Atwood2013].
+Many bromeliads contain water and trapped, terrestrial detritus which supplies nutrients for the bromeliad [@Reich2003a].
+The small size of these habitats permits direct manipulations of entire food webs, manipulations which would be difficult in most natural systems.
+Predators have been shown to have large top-down effects on ecosystem functions in bromelaids, including nitrogen uptake by the plant [@Ngai2006], detrital decomposition and CO~2~ flux [@Atwood2014;
+@Atwood2013].

-We used a series of observations, lab feeding trials, and manipulative field experiments to measure how [RATHER THAN *MEASURE HOW*, CAN YOU EXPRESS THIS IN TERMS OF A HYPOTHESIS, EVEN AT THIS LEVEL?] the phylogenetic diversity of the predator assemblage predicts community composition and ecosystem function.
+We used a series of observations, lab feeding trials, and manipulative field experiments to test the hypothesis that greater phylogenetic distance correlates with greater difference in predator impacts on the bromeliad community.
 We test three related hypotheses concerning similarity in distribution, diet and top- down ecosystem effects of predators:

-1. *Distributional similarity*: Closely-related predators may occur together more frequently than less-related predators if there is a strong phylogenetic signal to habitat requirements.
-Alternatively, very closely related species may never co-occur because high overlap in ecological niches results in competitive exclusion.
-[I WOULD STATE A HYPOTHESIS LIKE THIS: A STRONG PHYLOGENETIC CORRELATION BETWEEN RELATEDNESS AND HABITAT PREFERENCE LEADS TO CLOSELY RELATED PREDATORS OCCURRING TOGETHER MORE FREQUENTLY THAN EXPECTED? / THAN LESS-RELATED PREDATORS?.
-I WOULD SAY IT THIS WAY BECAUSE THE STRONG CORRELATION IS THE PATTERN YOU HOPE TO FIND, AND YOU THINK THIS PATTERN REFLECTS A PROCESS THAT PREDICTS ANOTHER PATTERN (PREDATORS OCCURING TOGETHER MORE FREQUENTLY THAN EXPECTED)]
+1. *Distributional similarity*: Closely related predators occur in the same habitat patch more frequently than less related predators.
+Alternatively, closely related species may never co-occur.

-2. *Diet similarity*: Closely-related predators will eat similar prey at similar rates.
-[GOOD; IS IT WORTH HAVING SOME WAY TO ASSESS 'SIMILARITY' HERE?]
+2. *Diet similarity*: Closely related predators will eat similar prey at similar rates.
 Alternatively,  closely related species may have evolved different diets to facilitate coexistence.

-3. *Ecosystem-level effects*: [I'D SAVE THIS EXPERIMENT PART FOR LATER, AND JUST INTRODUCE THE HYPOTHESES FIRST, THEN THE EXPERIMENT AND HOW SPECIFIC COMPARISONS PROVIDE TESTS OF THE HPYOTHESES] We performed experiments at the scale at which organisms interact (i.e. within a single bromeliad) to test hypotheses about direct and indirect effects of predator combinations (on prey consumption, bromeliad nitrogen uptake and detrital decomposition), predicting:
+3. *Ecosystem-level effects*: We tested two sets of hypotheses about direct and indirect effects of predator combinations on ecosystems, predicting:

-    (a) Closely-related predators will have similar effects on the community.
+    (a) Closely related predators will have similar effects on the community.
 This will occur if related predators have similar trophic interactions (e.g. predation rate, diet similarity).
 Our single-species treatments allow us to assess the effect of each predator both on prey survival and on ecosystem functions.
     (b) Predator assemblages with higher phylogenetic diversity will have synergistic (greater than additive) effects on prey consumption and associated ecosystem functions.
 This will occur if phylogenetic distance correlates with increasing trait difference, and if this trait difference in turn results in niche complementarity.
 However, at the extreme, different predators may consume each other, thus creating antagonistic (less than additive) effects on prey consumption.
 By comparing treatments with pairs of predators to treatments that received each predator alone, we are able to estimate additive and non-additive effects.

 ## Methods

 ### Study Design

-We collected three datasets to address each of the questions [WE TOOK THREE EMPIRICAL APPRAOCHES TO TEST THE HYPOTHESES OUTLINED ABOVE.
-TO TEST HYPOTHESIS 1, WE EXAMPLED SPATIAL PATTERNS OF PREDATOR SPECIES IN THE FIELD.
-TO TEST HYPOTHESIS 2... ] posed in the Introduction.
-We examined distributional similarity among predator species (Question 1) by sampling bromeliads for invertebrates.
-We examined diet similarity (Question 2) with a series of no-choice feeding trials.
-Finally, we examined the effects of predators on invertebrate communities (Question 3) with a field experiment, in which predators were added to bromeliads containing standardized communities of prey.
+We used three empirical approaches to test the hypotheses outlined above.
+To test hypothesis 1 (distribution) we sampled bromeliads for predator species.
+To test hypothesis 2 (diet similarity), we conducted a series of laboratory feeding trials.
+Finally, we tested hypothesis 3 (similarity of community effect and interaction) with a field experiment in which predators were added to bromeliads containing standardized communities of prey.
 This experiment included both single species treatments and two species treatments; the latter were chosen to create the widest possible range of phylogenetic diversity.

+We included phylogenetic information in our analyses of all three datasets.
+We obtained this phylogenetic information first from classification alone.
+Next we added information about the age of each node from "timetree.org", an online database of published  molecular time estimates
-In each dataset, we related the results to published phylogenies accessed from "timetree.org", an online database of published  molecular time estimates [@Hedges2006].
-Node age data was available for all but the youngest nodes, where either a lack of taxonomic information (e.g. Tabanidae) or a lack of phylogenetic study (e.g. _Leptagrion_) prevented more information from being included.
-These branches were left unresolved and were all assigned identical, arbitrary and short branch lengths (15 Mya).
+[@Hedges2006].
+The timetree online database collects information from multiple independent phylogenetic studies.
+These studies provide independent estimates of the age of the most recent common ancestor for two lineages.
+Lineages which diverged a long time ago have been dated by muliple studies, and such nodes we used the median age.
+At least one study all but the youngest nodes, where either a lack of taxonomic information (e.g. Tabanidae) or a lack of phylogenetic study (e.g. _Leptagrion_) prevented more information from being included.
+These branches were left unresolved (i.e., as polytomies) and were all assigned identical, arbitrary and short branch lengths (15 Mya).
+The result was a phylogeny which closely resembled the qualitative, taxonomy-based tree with which we began.
+Because the node ages between our major predators (leeches, tabanids and odonata) are so deep, variation between studies in the estimated age of these nodes was minor compared to the differences between them.

 We conducted all three experiments in Parque Estadual da Ilha do Cardoso (25^o^ 03' S, 47^o^ 53' W), a 22.5 ha island off the south coast of São Paulo state,